Piano Concerto No. 2 (Shostakovich): Recordings

 Despite his dismissal of the concerto, the composer performed it himself on a number of occasions, and recorded it along with his first concerto.
-Both are played at fast tempo rarely matched in modern recordings.
-On the third recording, one can hear some of the passages played by Shostakovich were not as clean and it was a sign of his deteriorating hand.
+Both are played with fast tempi.
+His playing in his third and last recording evinces the onset of the progressive neuro-muscular disorder that ended his pianistic career.
 In his recordings of the second movement, Shostakovich presents slight variations in some passages that are not written in the score.
 Some examples include a repeated chord Shostakovich plays from bar 33 that is from the first beat of bar 34 is written as a tie in the score.

 Maxim's own son, Dmitri Maximovich Shostakovich, also recorded the piece, with his father conducting I Musici de Montreal.
 Dmitri the younger approaches his grandfather's tempi and phrasing.

 Other recordings include those by Leonard Bernstein as soloist and conductor for Columbia Records, Marc-André Hamelin for Hyperion Records, and Dmitri Alexeev with Jerzy Maksymiuk conducting the English Chamber Orchestra.
 There has been a recording of this concerto by the Mariinsky Orchestra with soloist, Denis Matsuev and Valery Gergiev as conductor.

-In Fantasia 2000, Yefim Bronfman plays the concerto's first movement (Allegro) as the story teller of "The Steadfast Tin Soldier" by Hans Christian Andersen.
-Bronfman has also recorded both of the concertos with the Los Angeles Philharmonic orchestra conducted by Esa-Pekka Salonen.